What you should know

 Being a good partner with our communities also means spending dollars to support the local economy and businesses.
-We increased our supplier diversity spending by 48 percent from 2013 through 2017.
 As we strive to be more inclusive, we seek out competitive and qualified small, local and diverse businesses to participate in the supply of materials, equipment and services we need to operate.
 We work with advocacy groups to identify and encourage small, local and diverse businesses to participate in our procurement processes.

 The Dominion Energy Supplier Diversity Program uses the following six diversity classifications: